parshavjain/assignment-solution-step7/readme.md

 	|			└── QueryParser.java                    // This class will parse the queryString and return an object of QueryParameter class
 	|			└── Restriction.java	                // This class is for storing Restriction object
 	|		└── DataSet.java 		                    // This class will be acting as the DataSet containing multiple rows
-	|		└── DataTypeDefinitions.java                // This class contains methods to find the column data types
 	|		└── Filter.java 		                    // This class contains methods to evaluate expressions
-	|       └── GenericComparator.java                  // this class contains the implementation of the custom comparator which can work for all data types
-	|		└── Header.java                             // This class implements the getHeader method to return a Header object which contains a String array for containing headers.
+	|       └── GroupedDataSet.java
-	|		└── Query.java                              // This class selects the appropriate processor based on the type of query
+	|		└── Query.java                              // This class is used to execute the query with the help of different Query Processors and decide what type of Query processors you required.
-	|		└── Row.java                                //This class contains the row object as ColumnName/Value
-	|		└── RowDataTypeDefinitions.java             // This class will be used to store the column data types as columnIndex/DataType
 	|	└── reader
 	|		└── CsvAggregateQueryProcessor.java         // this is the CsvAggregateQueryProcessor class used for evaluating queries with aggregate functions without group by clause
 	|		└── CsvGroupByQueryProcessor.java  // this is the CsvGroupByAggregateQueryProcessor class used for evaluating queries with aggregate functions and group by clause